 - Curling.
 Grasping water weights (or bottles of water, if weights are not available), curl the arms up and back down again through the water, switching sides.

 - Swimming.
 Swimming is a fantastic solution to boost muscle tone and strength while working each of the major muscle groups.
 If at all possible, swim at a challenging enough pace to raise heart rate and strengthen the lungs.

 It is also a good idea to take advantage of neighborhood pools and gyms that offer specialized water classes for seniors, such as water yoga.
 Not only can a senior loved one increase physical activity, but he/she will have the chance to make new friends and enhance socialization also.

 Recent studies also emphasize the psychological and cognitive health benefits of simply being near the water.
 Described as “blue space,” the pleasing effects of water – whether in a natural setting, and even a pool or shower – have been shown to “induce a flood of neurochemicals that promote wellness, increase blood flow to the brain and heart, and induce relaxation,” according to Wallace Nichols, author of the book Blue Mind.

-As one of the top-rated home health agencies in Corpus Christi, Texas, Anthem Home Care is dedicated to helping senior loved ones enhance physical, emotional, and cognitive health on a daily basis in a variety of ways.
-For instance, we’re always on hand to provide accompanied transportation, making it possible for older adults to experience the benefits of being in or near the water, combined with the pleasant companionship to make each day more fulfilling.
+As one of the leaders in home health care Corpus Christi and the surrounding areas trust, Anthem Home Care is dedicated to helping senior loved ones enhance physical, emotional, and cognitive health on a daily basis in a variety of ways.
+For instance, we’re always on hand to provide accompanied transportation, making it possible for older adults to experience the benefits of pool exercises for senior mobility, combined with the pleasant companionship to make each day more fulfilling.